COVID-19 vaccine tracker: What's the progress? | DW | 19.12.2020

 In the end, though, it will be up to each individual to decide.
 A survey of more than 13,000 people in 35 countries most affected by COVID-19 showed that the majority of people asked would choose to get vaccinated.

 It can take several years to develop an effective and safe vaccine.
 On average, it takes between 10 and 12 years, but it can take longer.
-The search for a vaccine against HIV has been going since the early 1980s — and, so far, without success.
+The search for a vaccine against HIV has been going since the early 1980s — so far without success.

 In the case of COVID-19, researchers are racing to shorten the time it usually takes because of the ongoing pandemic.
 Despite the pressure that that brings, vaccine developers, manufacturers and the World Health Organization (WHO) say there will be no compromises on safety.